Wonder in the age of AI: what is our (human) place in the future?

 Looking to an AI-enabled future

-Swinburne’s Wipro Chair of Artificial Intelligence and Head of the AI and Intelligent Agent Technology research group, Professor Ryszard Kowalczyk, is leading effeorts to translate AI research into practical applications.
+Swinburne’s Wipro Chair of Artificial Intelligence and Head of the AI and Intelligent Agent Technology research group, Professor Ryszard Kowalczyk, is leading efforts to translate AI research into practical applications.

 The application of AI will have implications on almost every industry, including the legal profession.

-Swinburne’s Dean of Law, Professor Dan Hunter says that machine learning systems are already involved in large-scale mergers and acquisitions work, in litigation and will “take over a significant chunk of lawyers’ work by the end of the 2020s.”
+Swinburne’s Dean of Law, Professor Dan Hunter says that machine learning systems are already involved in litigation, and in large-scale mergers and acquisitions work, and will “take over a significant chunk of lawyers’ work by the end of the 2020s.”

 “This isn’t going to replace a judge.
 It’s merely supporting lawyers in the laborious tasks of contract review, legal research, paperwork.”